 Term Time Exchange

-Students from all countries and territories are welcome to apply, except nationals from Afghanistan, Cambodia, Cuba, Laos, Nepal, North Korea and Vietnam (stipulated by Hong Kong’s immigration policy).
-Click here for additional information.
+Students from all countries and territories are welcome to apply.
+However, due to visa restrictions we are currently unable to welcome students who are nationals of Afghanistan, Cuba, Laos, Nepal, North Korea and Vietnam .
+Click here for additional information

 You should have good command of either Chinese or English.
 If you are from an institution where English is not the primary language of instruction and intend to take courses taught in English at CUHK, you should have a minimum TOEFL score of 530 (paper-based), 197 (computer-based) or 71 (internet-based), or IELTS 6 or equivalent.

 You should be currently enrolled in or have graduated from a university recognised by CUHK.
-You do not need to have studied the Chinese language or Chinese or Asian studies.
+Proficiency in Chinese language is not necessary.

-Undergraduate students should have completed at least two terms of university studies, while postgraduate students should have a recognised bachelor’s degree or equivalent.
-You should have a minimum grade point average of 3.0 on a 4.0 scale, meaning a B average or better, although applications with a slightly lower GPA will also be considered.
-Applicants from institutions not using the GPA system will be judged on their overall academic performance.
+Undergraduate students should have completed at least two terms of university studies, and postgraduate students should have a recognised bachelor’s degree or equivalent prior to arrival at CUHK.
+You should have a minimum grade point average of 3.0 on a 4.0 scale, or a B average or above, although applications with a slightly lower GPA will also be considered.
+Applicants from institutions not using the GPA system will be assessed on their overall academic performance.

 The admission requirements and in particular the English-language requirements to take law courses at CUHK are slightly different.
 Click here for details.